wp-plugins/users-ultra/readme.txt

 <strong>Sync old users to make them work with Users Ultra?</strong>
 <p>Users Ultra comes with a One-click sync tool that prepare your previous users to make them work with this Users Plugin.</p>

+<h3>Help Keep This Plugin Free</h3>

+If you find this plugin useful to you, please consider <a href="http://usersultra.com/donate.html">making a small donation</a> to help contribute to my time invested and to further development.
+Thanks for your kind support!

 <h3>Key Features:</h3>
 <p><strong>Paid Membership Features</strong>.</p>
 <ul>